VictorianScribblers/DrCFloyd.github.io/_pages/sound.md

 permalink: /_pages/sound
 ---
 <h1>Sound</h1>
 <h3 style="text-align:left">Sound has been part of my creative practice for some time.
 As a teenager, I started a bluegrass and folk band with my sisters.
-In between touring festivals, county fairs, and other small vengues, we recorded our first CD on at home.
+In between touring festivals, county fairs, and other small vengues, we recorded our first CD on a Tascam at home.
 The process of recording was infuriating and electrifying––despite an enormous learning curve, I was hooked.</h3>

 <h3><strong>"Can You Hear That Whistle?"
 A song composed by me, and performed by my sisters and I:</strong></h3>
 <iframe width="100%" height="300" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/262196406&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe>